How to Warm Up Your Twitter Account Before Outreach

 What to Look For in Warm-Up Automation

-If you're going to automate any part of the warm-up, the tool must have:
+If you are going to automate any part of the warm-up, the tool must have:

 - Human-like delays: Randomized timing between actions, not consistent intervals